Familiarize yourself with the elements of your roof and the language of roofing.

-Moss or algae growth can be a problem for some roofs, particularly for
+Moss or algae growth can be a problem for some roofs, particularly wood

-roofs of wood shingles.
-When moss or algae grows on a roof, it holds moisture
+shingle roofs.
+When moss or algae grows on a roof, it holds in moisture

 causing structural deterioration.
-You can remove moss or algae growth with
+You can remove moss or algae growth by

-a commercial cleaner applied with a garden hose and/or by using a power
+applying a commercial cleaner with a garden hose and/or by using a power

-may, for example, feel you can replace damaged sheathing and rafters and
+example, replace damaged sheathing and rafters and do their own re-roofing.

-Don't plan to take on an entire re-roofing job unless you're in excellent
+Dont take on an entire re-roofing job unless youre in excellent physical

-physical shape, not afraid of heights, well-informed about building construction,
+shape, unafraid of heights, well-informed about building construction,

-and not reluctant to do very hard, tedious work.
+and willing to do very hard, tedious work.
 A bundle of shingles weighs

 about 70 pounds, and a typical roof might require more than 60 bundles,

-each of which has to be lifted up.
-Also be wary of doing your own re-roofing
+each of which has to be lifted to the roof.
+Also be wary about re-roofing

-on a steeply pitched roof (more than five or six inches up for every 12
+on a steeply pitched roof (more than five or six inches vertical for every

-or one that has numerous dormers and other obstructions.
-Don't even consider
+or one with numerous dormers and other obstructions.
+Dont even consider

-putting on a built-up roof and think twice about installing your own tile
+putting on a built-up roof, and think twice about installing a tile roof;

-roof; the tools and skills required for such roofs are beyond the reach
+the tools and skills required for such roofs are beyond the reach of most

-Although you can probably provide for temporary covering to avoid or minimize
+temporary covering to avoid or minimize damage, professional roofers can

 Where water has leaked and sheathing has rotted, shingles are simply nailed